 This is when you take all the negative aspects of your reality and put them together to make a case for you being a loser.
 My clients in a job search will say, “I have sent out 300 resumes and cold-called 11 companies, and NO ONE wants to talk to me.”
 Never mind that the client has no targeted approach, has been applying for roles beneath his ability and has not tapped his actual network at all.
 If you catch yourself grouping your reality into piles such as everyone, no one, all, etc., that is a sign you are generalizing.
 It’s just accumulated stress and not the full picture.

 Yes, adults pout!
 If you are feeling victimized by outside circumstances and starting to feel sorry for yourself, you are probably just feeling a little insecure.
 It happens to the best of us.
 It helps to simply recognize that it is a bit of insecurity and that it is just a feeling.
 A feeling is just that—a feeling.
 An emotion.
 It is not a predictor of our behavior.

 Okay, I am feeling insecure—what now?

 Once you acknowledge that you are not a loser who will never work or succeed again, you need to take some action for your future self.
 You might carry with you the feeling of insecurity, but you must still make some forward momentum on behalf of the future you.
 Use your intellect to make a list of things to do to solve this success issue and then start executing on it—even if you don’t feel like it.
+Also, how is your exercise program?
+Don’t miss out on the free dopamine from a workout—you need all of the happy chemicals you can get right now.
 Your future, successful self will thank you.